UPDATED SEPTEMBER 2025

 2-years old | Kearneysville, West Virginiaicon

-Lamarkus Hicks, 2-years old, was attacked and killed by a chained dog after wandering into his neighbor's unfenced backyard.
-He was taken to a hospital in Martinsburg then airlifted to Children's Hospital in Washington D.C., where he died from multiple facial bite injuries.
-Berkeley County Prosecuting Attorney Pamela Games-Neely said that Lamarkus had been playing with several other children inside and outside a cluster of nearby homes when the 2-year old slipped away.
-He was discovered badly injured by the dog's owner.
-The attacking dog, named Bubba, was described alternatively in media reports as a 14-month old "boxer-mix" and a medium-sized brown "mixed-breed."
-Photographs that emerged later from the police report, however, showed the dog was a pit bull-mix.
-Two days after the deadly attack, its owner surrendered the dog for euthanasia.
-At that time he also signed over a female pit bull to animal control for adoption that was not involved in the attack, according to Games-Neely.
-No criminal charges were brought against the child's caretakers or the owner of the dogs. [source citations]
+Lamarkus Hicks, 2-years old, was killed by a chained dog after wandering into a neighbor's backyard.
+Berkeley County sheriff's deputies were called to Lariat Drive around 5:00 pm for a report of a boy bitten by a dog.
+Lamarkus was taken to a local hospital then airlifted to Children's Hospital in Washington D.C., where he later died.
+Berkeley County Prosecuting Attorney Pamela Games-Neely said Lamarkus had been playing with several other children inside and outside a cluster of nearby homes when the boy slipped away.
+He was found badly injured by the dog's owner.
+The chained dog, "Bubba," was described in media reports as a 14-month old "boxer-mix" and a medium-sized brown "mixed-breed."
+Photographs taken by police, however, showed the dog was a pit bull-mix.
+Two days after the attack, the owner surrendered the dog to authorities.
+He also surrendered a female pit bull and puppies to authorities that were not involved in the attack for adoption, Games-Neely said.
+No criminal charges were brought against the child's caretakers or the dog's owner. [source citations]

 Date of death: September 28, 2015 Chained: Yes